Getting to Know Your Neighborhood: Coolidge Corner

 290 Harvard St.

 Brookline’s popular art deco movie house has been entertaining film lovers since 1933 with first-run and independent productions.
 Big shots like Meryl Streep, Martin Scorsese, and the late Robert Altman have appeared on panels.
 You can feel like a star, too, when you sink into one of the plush chairs in the cozy 43-seat screening room.
 The main hall seats 432, and a smaller auditorium seats 174.
 There’s also a 27-seat screening room called the Gold Screen.
-And the theater is undergoing a major expansion that, when completed, will add two additional screens and more than 200 seats, a bigger lobby, and a community space with a roof deck and catering kitchen to the existing complex.
-Coolidge Corner Theatre hosts regular readings and special screenings, including Big Screen Classics and Science on Screen, films from various genres tied to science.
-Notable figures with experience in science, technology, and/or medicine introduce each film pick.
+And the theater is undergoing a major expansion that, when completed, will add two additional screens and more than 200 seats, a bigger lobby, and a community space with a roof deck and catering kitchen.
+Coolidge Corner Theatre hosts regular readings and special screenings, including Big Screen Classics and Science on Screen, which features films from various genres tied to science and has notable experts in the subjects introduce each movie.
 Learn more about this and other programs here.

 Boston General Store